wx-chevalier/Awesome-Lists-and-CheatSheets/01~CS/Mathematics/Mathematics-List.md

 - [2020~《Isomorphism -- Mathematics of Programming | 同构：编程中的数学基础》📚](https://github.com/liuxinyu95/unplugged): This book introduces the mathematics behind computer programming.

 - [2022~《Visualize ML》📚](https://github.com/Visualize-ML): Book3_Fundamentals-of-Mathematics, Book4_Power-of-Matrix, Book5_Probability-and-Statistics, Book6_Data-Science, Book7_Machine-Learning。

+## Courses

+- [3Blue1Brown #Course#](https://www.3blue1brown.com/): 3blue1brown, or 3b1b for short, is primarily a YouTube channel about discovery and creativity in math.
+On this site, you can find written versions of many of these lessons, often with more interactive elements sprinkled in.